LavChay/PROFILE-LIST/README.md

 Components are   Profile List, Create Profile, View Profile(Pass the data from List COmponent to view profile component using useLocaton() hook.

 # Hooks
-useState() :- to set the data
+useState() :- to set the data;

-useNavigate():- to navigate from one component to another useEffect():- to call the api on component load useDispatch():- to dispatch the action and data to reducer and save to store
+useNavigate():- to navigate from one component to another;

+useEffect():- to call the api on component load;

+useDispatch():- to dispatch the action and data to reducer and save to store;

 # Getting Started with Create React App